ahmed007boss/GeneralsModdingeXtended/Docs/INI/Weapon/Weapon.md

 #### `RequestAssistRange` *(v1.04)*
 - **Type**: `Real`
-- **Description**: Range within which other units will be called to assist in attacks
+- **Description**: Range (in world units) within which other units with the same weapon will be called to assist in attacking the same target.
+When a unit with this weapon acquires a target, it broadcasts a request for assistance to other units within this range.
+Units that receive the request and can target the same enemy will join the attack, creating coordinated fire.
+This allows multiple units to focus fire on a single target, increasing damage output.
+The range is measured from the requesting unit's position.
+If set to 0, the weapon does not request assistance from other units.
+This property is useful for coordinating attacks from groups of units.
 - **Example**: `RequestAssistRange = 100.0`

 ### Firing Mechanics